stivalaa/ALAAMEE/README.md

 ## Funding

-Development of the EstimNetDirected software was funded by the Swiss National Science Foundation NRP 75 project number 167326.
+Development of the ALAAMEE software was funded by the Swiss National Science Foundation NRP 75 project number 167326.

 ## References